rashidleonard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # tail -n 10 /etc/passwd - Displays the last 10 lines of the file /etc/passwd

 # head -n 10 /etc/passwd - Dispalys the first 10 lines of the file /etc/passwd

+# head -n 3 iacta | tail -n 1 - Displays the 3rd line of the file iacta